 The SIT Chile: Cultural Identity, Social Justice & Community Development program examines the political history of Chile in a contemporary cultural context.
 Chile's return to civilian rule after 18 years of military dictatorship has generated international interest.
 You will gain insights into the forces at play as Chile works to reconcile with its past while moving forward politically, socially, and economically.
 The engaging seaport city of Valparaíso and serves as a program base.
+In order to participate, you need to complete through Intermediate Spanish I, or the equivalent, prior to departure.

 You will take courses that focus on the following themes: